jmplonka/InventorLoader/README.md

 Autodesk Inventor files have a OLE2 files.
 That allows it to embed Excel workboos e.g.

-- The addon is able to read (not analyse) Inventor files from 2003 till 2017 (RSe Meta Stream Version Version 3 till 8)
+- The addon is able to read (not analyze) Inventor files from 2003 till 2017 (RSe Meta Stream Version Version 3 till 8)
 - Read the iProperties (only a few can be set in FreeCAD)
 - Display embedded workbooks as a new spreadsheet